 With the founding of the ABA on February 2, 1967, a charter franchise was awarded to a group of seven investors, including Morton Downey, Jr. The group obtained their franchise for $1,000 as opposed to the $30,000 fronted by most other original teams.
 Charles G. Smither, one of the seven owners, served as team president; another of the investors, Maurice ...

-The team picked up Wendell Ladner in the draft and rechristened itself the Louisiana Buccaneers, planning to play its home games throughout the state during the 1970 – 1971 season including in New Orleans, Shreveport, Lafayette, Monroe and Baton Rouge.
-Like most ABA teams, the Bucs were never on strong financial ground, and the move to the smaller Tulane ...
+The team picked up Wendell Ladner in the draft and rechristened itself the Louisiana Buccaneers, planning to play its home games throughout the state during the 1970 – 1971 season including in New Orleans, Shreveport, Lafayette, Monroe, and Baton Rouge.
+Like most ABA teams, the Bucs were never on the strong financial ground, and then move to the smaller Tulane ...

 New Orleans – Memphis – Baltimore

 1975 / Baltimore Claws (Only Played three exhibition Game)